 - Welsh writing in English

-The School welcomes enquiries from applicants who are considering applying for funding for a PhD English Literature from the South, West and Wales Doctoral Training Partnership for 2017-18.
+The School welcomes enquiries from applicants who are considering applying for funding for a PhD in English Literature from the South, West and Wales Doctoral Training Partnership.

 UK and EU students